OpenSAGE/OpenSAGE.BlenderPlugin/README.md

 ## Note

 The plugin is still in beta and the behaviour may change between releases.
-Also bugs might still occur, which we'll try to fix as soon as we find them.
-See [Troubleshoting](https://github.com/OpenSAGE/OpenSAGE.BlenderPlugin/wiki/Troubleshooting) for more information.
+Also bugs might still occur, which we'll try to fix as soon as possible.
+So feel free to report bugs and issues in the #w3d-blender-plugin channel on [OpenSAGE Discord](https://discord.gg/G2FhZUT).
+Also see [Troubleshoting](https://github.com/OpenSAGE/OpenSAGE.BlenderPlugin/wiki/Troubleshooting) for more information.

 ## Legal disclaimers